 Before considering vaccine information on the internet, be sure the information comes from a credible source and is updated on a regular basis.
 We suggest seeking guidance from these sources.
 While it’s a useful tool for researching health-related issues, the internet does not replace a discussion with your Blue Primary Care Network Provider.

-The Centers for Disease Control (CDC) has provided a listing of facts concerning the COVID-19 vaccine addressing common questions or misconceptions.
+The Centers for Disease Control (CDC) has a listing of facts concerning the COVID-19 vaccine which addresses common questions or misconceptions.
 You can read them here.